adriguerra/DL-MiniProject1/README.md

 # DL-MiniProject1

+The objective of this project is to test different architectures to compare two digits visible in a two-channel image.
+In particular, it aims at showing the impact of weight sharing, and of the use of an auxiliary loss to help the training of the main objective.

 ## Guidelines for team collaboration

 This file is intended to provide some rules and guidelines on how to work as a group to ensure maximum productivity.
 Anyone in the group is free to edit this file or make any suggestions.